-This brings us nicely to the link between intranet software and corporate training.
+This brings us nicely to the link between modern intranets and corporate training.

 What is the link between corporate training and intranet software?

-Corporate training has gone digital, transforming into a dedicated piece of software called a Learning Management System (LMS) which houses all learning tools and materials in one place.
-It’s accessible via cloud based tech – just like intranet software – meaning your teams can enhance their personal development from any Wi-Fi connected smart device.
+Corporate training has gone digital, transforming into a dedicated piece of software called a Learning Management System (LMS) which houses all learning tools and company training documents in one place.
+It’s accessible via cloud-based tech – just like intranet software – meaning your teams can enhance their personal development from any Wi-Fi connected smart device.

-Both intranet software and LMS platforms are part of the wider digital workplace – a virtualisation of the physical office – and so integrate with each other to share data and provide effective online learning experiences to your teams.
+Both intranet software and LMS platforms are part of the wider digital workplace – a virtualisation of the physical office – and so integrate with each other to share data and provide an effective and collaborative environment to your teams.